-Province or territory Data limitation Nova Scotia In 2018, the College of Occupational Therapists of Nova Scotia implemented a new database, which made it easier for registrants to update their employment information.
+Province or territory Data limitation Newfoundland and Labrador In 2018, the Newfoundland & Labrador Occupational Therapy Board implemented a new database and, subsequently, registrant identification numbers changed between 2017 and 2018.
+As a result, 2018 inflow, 2017 outflow and 2018 renewal data is not available.
+Nova Scotia In 2018, the College of Occupational Therapists of Nova Scotia implemented a new database, which made it easier for registrants to update their employment information.
 As a result, there was an increase in total Workforce .
-Quebec The Ordre des ergothérapeutes du Québec began submitting data in 2011.
-The 2020 OT supply data for Quebec does not include return-to-practice data.
-Yukon, Northwest Territories and Nunavut The CAOT submits voluntary registrations for OTs residing and working in Yukon, the Northwest Territories and Nunavut.
+Alberta Due to a technical issue with registration identifiers, the flow of OTs in Alberta between 2019 and 2020 was not reported.
+Yukon, Northwest Territories and Nunavut The CAOT submits voluntary registrations for OTs residing and working in the Yukon, the Northwest Territories and Nunavut.
 These counts may exclude temporary relief workers who may not have registered with the CAOT.
+In 2023, the CAOT submitted data based on the 2022 HHR MDS; therefore, trending results should be interpreted with caution.